Q: What is the best month to visit Alaska?

 A: Alaska is a great place to visit anytime of the year.
 The “best” month to visit really depends on what you want to do in Alaska.
 The summer tourism season is mid-May to mid-September, with the peak season from June 15th to August 15th.

 May is a great value time to visit Alaska – the weather is warming up, the trees are blooming and the grass gets greener every day.
-Usually, May is a drier month than later in the summer.
+May tends to be a drier month than later in the summer.
 Alaska tends to get more rain as the summer goes on.
 Tours throughout Alaska begin operating around May 15th.
 Due to the early season, many tours and hotels offer discounted prices.
 The time periods prior to Memorial Day and after Labor Day are considered the “shoulder” season which translates to less crowds and more opportunities for discounts.

 Peak season offers the widest variety of tours, the best weather and the best wildlife viewing opportunities.
 June offers the most hours of daylight and historically is the driest summer month.
 The flowers around town are in bloom and the tourist season is in full swing.
 Many believe that June is the best month to see Alaska.